top of page

 David Hambrook

 David spent his formative Jersey breed years on the family’s dairy farm in Sussex, England.
-Initially coming to work in Jersey in 1983 with the renowned Blanc Pignon herd, followed by five years as the National Field Officer for the UK Jersey Cattle Society between 1995 and 2000, when David returned to the Island and has since been with the Society for over twenty years.
+Initially coming to work in Jersey in 1983 with the renowned Blanc Pignon herd, followed by five years as the National Field Officer for the UK Jersey Cattle Society between 1995 and 2000, David returned to the Island and has since been with the Society for over twenty-five years.

 bottom of page